basicallydan/danhough.com/_posts/2014-03-17-interfake-fluency.markdown

 ## Quick example: testing a single-page app

-I'm going to write a full blog post on this, but in the meantime I've knocked together a quick example of how to test a single-page application using [Zombie.js](http://zombie.labnotes.org), Interfake and NodeJS's native `assert` module.
+I'm going to write a full blog post on this, but in the meantime I've knocked together a quick example of how to test a single-page application using a headless NodeJS browser called [Zombie.js](http://zombie.labnotes.org), Interfake and NodeJS's native `assert` module.

 ### Install prerequisites